 Not to worry.
-The team of visa and immigration professionals that we work with is more than qualified to assist you with your application and has a vast knowledge of the Canadian immigration system.
+The team of visa and immigration professionals we work with is more than qualified to assist you with your application and has a vast knowledge of the Canadian immigration system.

 Top Reasons to Work in Canada

 Canada is a big beautiful country filled with a wide variety of lucrative job opportunities in every province or territory.
 Name any industry, and you’ll find a job vacancy for foreigners in Canada.
-But let's take a look at the top eight reasons to consider working in Canada.
+But let’s look at the top eight reasons to consider working in Canada.

 1. Earn a Globally Competitive Salary